 Though it's a myth that emptying disk space will tune up a computer in general, maintaining a good percentage of free space on your Lenovo hard drive helps boost performance and eliminate freezing issues based on my personal experience.
 Also, Windows generally alerts you of "low disk space" if that is the case.

-So go ahead and clean your hard drive.
-Unfortunately it isn't always as easy as it sounds.
+Go ahead and clean your hard drive.
+Unfortunately, it isn't always as easy as it sounds.
 You can start transferring big files like pictures, videos as they tend to occupy more disk space; Then uninstall applications you don't often use, especially those heavy programs that could take gigabytes in size.

 But, there is an easier way to get this done.
-CleanMyPC is great tool that can keep your Lenovo clean, and it includes several awesome utilities to remove applications and clean up system junk that they leave behind. you can do all of these with the click of a button.
+CleanMyPC is a great tool that includes several awesome utilities to remove applications and clean up system junk and leftovers. you can do all of these within a click of a button.

 The fixes are simple.
 First off, get a cooling pad or mat for your Lenovo (cost estimate: $20-30); Also, if the heatsink is stuffed, use a can or air compressor to blow out the machine.
-In addition, try avoid opening several heavy programs at the same time, because that is likely to drain the CPU.
-Once again — less multitasking!
+In addition, avoid opening too many heavy programs at the same time, because that is likely to drain the CPU.
+Once again — less multitasking means efficiency!

 5. Your hardware configuration is either too low or faulty

 If you are using an old Lenovo, the reason why it's running super slow is probably that — hardware ages.
-The hardware I'm talking about here mainly refers to memory (RAM), low-capacity hard disk drive (HDD).
-Any computer is composed of two parts: software and hardware.
+The hardware I'm talking about here refers to memory (RAM), low-capacity hard disk drive (HDD).
+All computers are composed of two parts: software and hardware.
 While software can be upgraded easily, hardware can't.
 Often times, software usually has a clear list of minimum requirements on hardware configuration.
 For instance, Windows 8 needs at least 4GB RAM in memory to run smoothly, and latest Windows 10 needs 16GB+ in hard drive (source: Microsoft).

 So, if you've tried everything else and your Lenovo is still sluggish, try hardware upgrades.
 The best practices are: adding more RAM, and replace your HDD with an SSD (yes, solid-state drive is faster and quieter).
 Sure, it costs money but it's worth it and you'll get real performance boost.
 Be sure to have a geeky friend nearby when you do the upgrade, and remember to backup your data before you proceed just in case .

 A faster PC is better than a slow one.
 Not only does a fast Lenovo boost your work productivity, but it's also good for your health — yes, recent study also shows that a slow computer affects human health.
-By understanding why your Lenovo is running slow or freezing, you know where to get started to make things right.
+Understanding why your Lenovo is running slow or freezing will help you understand where to get started to make things right.
 Some speed-up solutions listed above may work better than others, it's up to you to choose which ones(s) to try.
 That's all from us.
 Hope you find this guide useful.